writethedocs/www/docs/blog/2021-community-update.rst

 --------------------------------------------------

 We have been seeing great success with our `job board`_ and `newsletter sponsorships`_.
-The job listings have been getting a bit overwhelming, so we've decided to try and mitigate that by increasing the prices.
+We're glad to see that these are so popular and have decided to bring the pricing closer to the value they provide.

 Starting in August: